-The coronavirus pandemic dramatically altered federal telehealth policy, moving the federal government to issue temporary measures to make it easier for people to receive medical care through telehealth services during the pandemic public health emergency.
-These changes include adjustments to remote-care guidelines, broader billing options (both video and audio-only), and allowing FQHCs and rural health clinics (RHCs) to serve as distant telehealth sites and provide telehealth services to patients in their homes.
-The U.S. Department of Agriculture, Federal

-Communications Commission, and Health Resources and Services Administration all received additional resources to provide grants to telemedicine providers, nonprofit and for-profit health care providers, rural health care providers, and eligible non-profits, all in an effort to ensure continuity of care.
+The COVID-19 pandemic has dramatically altered federal telehealth policy across multiple agencies.
+The Centers for Medicare & Medicaid Services (CMS) issued temporary measures to make it easier for people to receive medical care through telehealth services during the pandemic public health emergency.
+These changes include adjustments to remote-care guidelines, broader billing options (both video and audio-only), and allowing FQHCs and Rural Health Clinics (RHCs) to serve as distant telehealth sites and provide telehealth services to patients in their homes.
+The U.S. Department of Agriculture, Federal Communications Commission, and Health Resources and Services Administration all received additional resources to provide grants to telemedicine providers, nonprofit and for-profit health care providers, rural health care providers, and eligible nonprofits, all in an effort to ensure continuity of care.

 Because the majority of non-urgent care needs were transitioned to virtual and telehealth platforms, telehealth has become a much more critical social determinant of health, directly impacting patient access to care.
-The federal government plans to end the COVID-19 public health emergency (PHE) on May 11, 2023.
-To preserve the gains in access to care enabled by telehealth options, LISC supports:
+We anticipate that the federal government will soon review existing policies to determine whether particular measures will sunset or become permanent.
+As these determinations are made, LISC will prioritize approaches that:

-- Making provisions in the Connect for Health Act and recent COVID-19 emergency measures permanent (e.g., easing restrictive fee-for-service coverage of telehealth services, and lifting limitations for rural locations, originating sites, eligible practitioners and services, and qualifying technology); - Facilitating access to medical care in underserved and remote (especially rural) areas by supporting digital connectivity of providers and patients; and - Fully leveraging telehealth capabilities to address social determinants of health.
+make provisions in the Connect for Health Act and recent COVID-19 emergency measures permanent (e.g., easing restrictive fee-for-service coverage of telehealth services, and lifting limitations for rural locations, originating sites, eligible practitioners and services, and qualifying technology);

+- facilitate access to medical care in underserved and remote (especially rural) areas by supporting digital connectivity of providers and patients; and - fully leverage telehealth capabilities to address social determinants of health.